https://abms.kmu.edu.pk/index.php/abms/issue/feed

 Open Journal Systems

 <center> <h1><strong>The Official Journal of the Institute of</strong></h1> <h1><strong> Basic Medical Sciences, </strong></h1> <h1><strong>Khyber Medical University, Peshawar, Pakistan.</strong></h1> <p><strong>ABMS</strong> is a Bi-Annual Journal of Innovations & Advances in Basic Medical Sciences.
 The Journal aims to add significant medical literature for the improvement in the field of medicine.
-The Journal provides Swift, Affordable, Prompt, Open Access, and Blind Peer-Reviewed Publications. <strong>ABMS has been Recognized by the </strong>Pakistan Medical & Dental Council, and <a href="https://hjrs.hec.gov.pk/index.php?r=site%2Fresult&id=1021532#journal_result">Higher Education Commission (HEC) Pakistan</a>, in <a href="https://hjrs.hec.gov.pk/index.php?r=site%2Fresult&id=1021532#journal_result"><strong>Category Y</strong></a> (2022-2023) of the HEC-recognized journals.
-In addition, the <a href="https://www.cpsp.edu.pk/all-notifications.php">College of Physicians and Surgeons Pakistan (CPSP)</a> has approved ABMS for the award of the fellowship.</p> <p class="p1">The International Centre for the registration of serial publications (CIEPS – ISSN International Centre), located in Paris 75003 (France), 45 rue de Turbigo, certifies that <strong>ISSN Print <a href="https://portal.issn.org/resource/ISSN/2706-7041#" target="_blank" rel="noopener">2706-7041</a></strong> and <strong>ISSN</strong> <strong>Online</strong> <a title="ISSN online" href="https://portal.issn.org/resource/ISSN/2706-7041#" target="_blank" rel="noopener"><strong>2410-6283</strong></a> are assigned to ABMS.
-It is also Indexed by the <a href="https://portal.issn.org/resource/ISSN/2706-7041" target="_blank" rel="noopener"><strong>Directory of Open Access Scholarly Resources</strong> </a>(ROAD) and included in <a href="https://vlibrary.emro.who.int/journals/advances-in-basic-medical-sciences/">Index Medicus for the Eastern Mediterranean Region</a> (<strong>IMEMR</strong>).</p> <p class="p1"><strong>ABMS is in line with the standards of ICMJE (International Committee of Medical Journal Editors) and is a Member of ICMJE <a href="http://www.icmje.org/journals-following-the-icmje-recommendations/" target="_blank" rel="noopener">www.icmje.org</a> | <sub>Hosted by</sub> <a href="http://www.annals.org/" target="_blank" rel="noopener">Annals of Internal Medicine</a> / <a href="http://www.acponline.org/" target="_blank" rel="noopener">American College of Physicians</a>, USA.</strong></p> <p class="p1">The Journal routinely screens article submissions for plagiarism and uses the academic software Turnitin for this purpose and takes the editorial decision to reject the submission if the plagiarism (Similarity Index) is more than 18% (Overall) or more than 5% from a single source.</p> <p class="p1">There are no processing, submission, or publication charges for the manuscripts submitted to ABMS. </p> <p class="p1"><a href="https://abms.kmu.edu.pk/index.php/abms/about" target="_blank" rel="cc:attributionURL noopener noreferrer">ABMS </a>© 2025 <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank" rel="license noopener"><img src="https://thestetho.com/public/site/images/shamir/80x15.png" alt="Creative Commons License" width="80" height="15" /></a> by <a href="http://www.kmu.edu.pk/" target="_blank" rel="cc:attributionURL noopener noreferrer">Khyber Medical University Peshawar, Pakistan </a> This work is licensed under <a href="https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1">Attribution-NonComercial 4.0 International</a></p> </center>
+The Journal provides Swift, Prompt, Open Access, and Blind Peer-Reviewed Publications. <strong>ABMS has been recognized by the </strong>Pakistan Medical & Dental Council and the <a href="https://hjrs.hec.gov.pk/index.php?r=site%2Fresult&id=1021532#journal_result">Higher Education Commission (HEC) Pakistan</a>, in <a href="https://hjrs.hec.gov.pk/index.php?r=site%2Fresult&id=1021532#journal_result"><strong>Category Y</strong></a> (2022-2023) of the HEC-recognized journals, and the <a href="https://www.cpsp.edu.pk/all-notifications.php">College of Physicians and Surgeons Pakistan (CPSP)</a> has approved ABMS for the award of the fellowship.
+In addition, the journal has recently been included in the <a title="DOAJ" href="https://doaj.org/toc/2706-7041">Directory of Open Access Journals (DOAJ)</a>.
+ABMS has been awarded the <strong>DOAJ Seal</strong> from the Directory of Open Access Journals due to adherence to outstanding best practice.
+The Seal has been allocated to <a href="https://doajournals.wordpress.com/2015/06/11/doaj-seal-is-now-live-on-the-site/">a handful of journals accepted into DOAJ since 2014</a>.
+Journals that are <span style="margin: 0px; padding: 0px; text-align: left;"><a href="http://bit.ly/1S7wNxl" target="_blank" rel="noopener">awarded the Seal</a> have answered ‘Yes’ to <a href="https://doaj.org/application/new" target="_blank" rel="noopener">7 questions that DOAJ has chosen specifically</a> as indicators of an extra high and clear commitment to open access best practices, </span>extra high levels of commitment to publishing technologies, and the most ‘open’ form of open access.</p> <p class="p1">The International Centre for the registration of serial publications (CIEPS – ISSN International Centre), located in Paris 75003 (France), 45 rue de Turbigo, certifies that <strong>ISSN Print <a href="https://portal.issn.org/resource/ISSN/2706-7041#" target="_blank" rel="noopener">2706-7041</a></strong> and <strong>ISSN</strong> <strong>Online</strong> <a title="ISSN online" href="https://portal.issn.org/resource/ISSN/2706-7041#" target="_blank" rel="noopener"><strong>2410-6283</strong></a> are assigned to ABMS.
+It is also indexed by the <a href="https://portal.issn.org/resource/ISSN/2706-7041" target="_blank" rel="noopener"><strong>Directory of Open Access Scholarly Resources</strong> </a>(ROAD) and included in <a href="https://vlibrary.emro.who.int/journals/advances-in-basic-medical-sciences/">Index Medicus for the Eastern Mediterranean Region</a> (<strong>IMEMR</strong>).</p> <p class="p1"><strong>ABMS is in line with the standards of ICMJE (International Committee of Medical Journal Editors) and is a Member of ICMJE <a href="http://www.icmje.org/journals-following-the-icmje-recommendations/" target="_blank" rel="noopener">www.icmje.org</a> | <sub>Hosted by</sub> <a href="http://www.annals.org/" target="_blank" rel="noopener">Annals of Internal Medicine</a> / <a href="http://www.acponline.org/" target="_blank" rel="noopener">American College of Physicians</a>, USA.</strong></p> <p class="p1">The Journal routinely screens article submissions for plagiarism and uses the academic software Turnitin for this purpose, and takes the editorial decision to reject the submission if the plagiarism (Similarity Index) is more than 18% (Overall) or more than 5% from a single source.</p> <p class="p1">There are no processing, submission, or publication charges for the manuscripts submitted to ABMS. </p> <p class="p1"><a href="https://abms.kmu.edu.pk/index.php/abms/about" target="_blank" rel="cc:attributionURL noopener noreferrer">ABMS </a>© 2025 <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank" rel="license noopener"><img src="https://thestetho.com/public/site/images/shamir/80x15.png" alt="Creative Commons License" width="80" height="15" /></a> by <a href="http://www.kmu.edu.pk/" target="_blank" rel="cc:attributionURL noopener noreferrer">Khyber Medical University Peshawar, Pakistan</a><span style="margin: 0px; padding: 0px; text-align: left;"><a href="http://www.kmu.edu.pk/" target="_blank" rel="noopener">.</a> </span>This work is licensed under <a href="https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1">Attribution-NonCommercial 4.0 International</a></p> </center>

 ahorho@gmail.com